Marshall-Bits/module-2-summary/README.md

 ## Express

 ### Definition
 A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ### Key Concepts

-- **Middleware**: Functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+- **Middleware**: Imagine there is a guardian at the door of each part of your application.
+Middleware is the one that is going to check, for example, if you are allowed to enter or not.
+It is a function that has access to the request and response objects.
+It can execute any code, transform the request, and decide whether to pass the request to another middleware or to send a response to the client.
+It uses req, res, and next as parameters.
+THe next() function is a callback that tells Express that the middleware has finished and it can move on to the next middleware in the chain (it can be a route handler or another middleware).

+- **URI**: Uniform Resource Identifier.
+It is a string of characters that identifies a particular resource.
+The difference between URI and URL is that a URI is a simpler way of identifying, while a URL gives you more specific information about how to locate something.

+- **Endpoint**: A URI (Uniform Resource Identifier) that a client can request.
+It can be a route handler or a middleware function.
+For example, if you want to access the profile page of a user, you need to send a GET request to the `/profile` endpoint.
+The server will respond with the profile page of the user.
+But the actual URL of the profile page could be `https://www.myapp.com/users/12345/profile`.

 - **Routing**: The way in which an application’s endpoints (URIs) respond to client requests.
+For example, if you want to access the profile page of a user, you need to send a GET request to the `/profile` endpoint.
+The server will respond with the profile page of the user.

 - **Template Engines**: Allows you to use static template files in your application and replace variables in the template files using values from JavaScript objects.
+HBS is a popular template engine for Express.

 ---